 How to tell the Kizu flaws of a blade.

-During the tempering process, due to a bad weld between layers when blade was forged, Air or carbon pockets appear in the steel.
-This is known as fukure in Japanese.
-It always happens on tamahagane steel.
-Although these will not likely affect the structural integrity of the sword, the blade still will be scrapped if the hole diameter is over 1mm. it is considered acceptable if the hole diameter is less than 0.5mm.
+During the tempering process, air or carbon pockets may appear in the steel due to a bad weld between layers when the blade was forged.
+This is known as fukure in Japanese and it is more common in tamahagane steel.
+Although these pockets will not likely affect the structural integrity of the sword, the blade will still be scrapped if the hole diameter is over 1mm.
+It is considered acceptable if the hole diameter is less than 0.5mm.

 Leave a message